Dr. Crittenden’s Dyspepsia and Cocktail Bitters – Philadelphia

 Just a short post today to see if there is any relationship with E. H. Crittenden in Philadelphia and Charles Nelson Crittendon of New York.
 The other day we looked at Charles Nelson and his Dr. R. F. Hibbard’s Celebrated Wild Cherry Bitters.
 Charles Nelson Crittendon was a big time manufacturer and distributor of drugs and patent medicines, and was best known for his founding of the National Florence Crittenton Mission.
 Yes, I realize this Crittenden is spelled with and “e” instead of an “o”.

-I do see that the Dr. Crittenden’s Dyspepsia and Cocktail Bitters is listed in Bitters Bottles Supplement as C 251 only noting the trade card pictured at the top of the post.
+I do see that the Dr. Crittenden’s Dyspepsia and Cocktail Bitters is listed in Bitters Bottles Supplement as C 251 only noting one of the trade cards pictured in this post.
 No bottle is referenced though I suspect we are talking about a labeled bitters.
-I am surprised an example has not been found in great grandma’s pantry.
+I am surprised an example has not been found in great-grandma’s pantry.

 Erastus Henry Crittenden

 Erastus Henry Crittenden was born in New York around 1838 and grew up in Titusville, Pennsylvania.
 Little is known about his family.
 Titusville was the epicenter of the Pennsylvania oil rush and boom in petroleum production which occurred in northwestern Pennsylvania from 1859 to the early 1870s.
 It was the first oil boom in the United States.